brkarcher/brkarcher.github.io/condor.md

 A minute later, a gentle _pop_ in her ear opened up the buzz of the radio channel.
 A thin, modulated voice came on.
 "Alright, lads and lasses.
 Twenty minutes to touchdown.
 That so-called Kaiser guy is a cornered rat in a hole down there.
 Bring him in."

-As the _Leopard_ plunged through the upper atmosphere, the roar of the winds against the hull pressed into their ears, even covered as they were with their headsets and helmets.
-The heads and bodies across from Sam began to rumble and jostle in a rough unison with the movements of the dropship.
+As the SSTO plunged through the upper atmosphere, the roar of the winds against the hull pressed into their ears, even covered as they were with their headsets and helmets.
+The heads and bodies across from Sam began to rumble and jostle in a rough unison with the movements of the craft.

 Ten minutes later, the wind relented, easing down into a benign whistle.
-The _Leopard_ had entered the final glide phase.
+The _King_ had entered the final glide phase.
 The irregulars checked their gear and grabbed their straps, getting ready to lift their harnesses and dismount.
 Sam tapped her most important bits of gear in a well-rehearsed sequence: plastic medkit on the right thigh, radio receiver on the left hip, radio earpiece on the left ear, heavy battle rifle strapped down at an angle beneath the seat.
 And one extra, for this mission profile: a pair of cold, carbon steel handcuffs, secured in her left velcro pocket.

 Sam checked one more thing.
 She reached to the control on her hip and flipped the dial past its first threshold.
 A high, evil whine arced between her ears.
 Sam's jaw tightened.

-_Have they noticed?_ She thought. _There is no doubt; that is an active sensor signal.
-We are marked._
+_Have they noticed?_ She thought. _No doubt; that's an active sensor signal.
+We're marked._

 She flipped the dial back, silencing the whine.
 Just as she did, her CO came back on.
 "Time zero.
 Move to waypoint Alpha.
 Good luck."

 Sam thought to announce her observation on the channel, but why?
-The infantry squads had two designated radio operators and the dropship had a signals specialist.
+The infantry squads had two designated radio operators and the SSTO had a signals specialist.
 Between them and the pilot there were three or four people whose job it was to monitor the frequencies and identify whether something really did represent a threat.
 And none of those people were her.
 So she stowed the thought, and she joined the chorus of infantry throwing up their jump seat harnesses and pounding boots on steel in a coordinated scramble to the rising bay door.

-Outside, it was a cloudy, grey day on Zollikofen.
-The _Leopard_ had touched down in a wide, tall alluvial plain, a blanket of green overgrowth incised deeply by a haphazard network of rivers and basins.
-The blocky winged dropship sat on its landing struts, its bottom drive engine wash singing the grasses, about a dozen meters from the lip of a huge grey-brown gash in the terrain.
+Outside, down on the largest of the Resmond islands on the planet Volga, it was a cloudy, grey day.
+The _King_ had touched down in a wide, tall alluvial plain, a blanket of green overgrowth incised deeply by a haphazard network of rivers and basins.
+The blocky winged SSTO sat on its landing struts, its bottom drive engine wash singing the grasses, about a dozen meters from the lip of a huge grey-brown gash in the terrain.
 It was an abandoned titanium mine, 40 meters from top the bottom, the descent terraced by packed roads that wound around the side for heavy equipment to lumber up and down.

-The first six Dread Fist infantrymen spilled out of the _Leopard's_ fourth bay and hustled to the lip.
+The first six Dread Fist infantrymen spilled out of the _King's_ main bay and hustled to the lip.
 Sam followed close behind, rifle ready.

 A *crack* split the air as Sam's right foot hit the ground.
 There was some other noise hard on her right ear.
 The mercenaries ahead of her dove to the ground, and she slid to a halt, joining them.